stolostron/hypershift-addon-operator/docs/hosting_cluster_topologies.md

 ```

 Enable the `hypershift-addon` managed cluster addon for `managed-ocp-cluster-1` managed cluster so that the addon agent installs the hypershift operator in `managed-ocp-cluster-1` to make it a hosting cluster.
 There are a couple of ways to enable the addon.

+### Scaling option

+Since the hosted control planes run on the managed OCP clusters' nodes, the number of hosted control planes the cluster can host is determined by the resource availability of managed OCP clusters' nodes as well as the number of managed OCP clusters.
+You can add more nodes or managed clusters to host more hosted control planes.

 ### Enable the addon by using clusteradm CLI